 Division of Military Retired Pay After Retirement

 The portion of the retired pay that is considered “marital property" can be defined as a fraction.
-The numerator is the total number of months or years the parties were married during the service member’s creditable military service, divided by the total number of months or years of the member’s creditable military service.
+The numerator is the total number of months or years the parties were married during the service member’s creditable military service; this is divided by the total number of months or years of the member’s creditable military service.

 The marital share of the service member’s disposable retired pay would be 80%.
 If the court chooses to award the member’s spouse 50% of the marital share, the spouse will receive 40% of the service member’s disposable retired pay.